 - Mitral Valve Insufficiency (MVI) – When the mitral valve isn’t working, then things start to leak.

-- Endocarditis – due to an infection or some kind of chronic oral infection (aka periodontal disease) that results in ruptured chordae tendinae.
-Those are the things which hold the valve in place.
-Clearly, when those don’t work, the valve doesn’t either!
+- Endocarditis is due to an infection or chronic oral infection (aka periodontal disease) that results in ruptured chordae tendinae.
+Those are the things that hold the valve in place.
+When those don’t work, the valve doesn’t either!

-- Mitral Valve Regurgitation – when the valve doesn’t close all the way and blood flow is going the wrong way – back to the heart rather than out to the lungs and body.
+- Mitral Valve Regurgitation – when the valve doesn’t close all the way and blood flow goes the wrong way – back to the heart rather than out to the lungs and body.

 Mitral valve disease is the most common type of canine heart disease.

-Though any dog can get this, there are certain breeds that are predisposed to it.
+Though any dog can get this, certain breeds are predisposed to it.
 Breeds such as:

-However, are a lot less severe.
+Specific symptoms and clinical signs show up if your dog has a leaking valve.
+Most of those symptoms are similar to those of a dog with heart failure.
+Early indications, however, are a lot less severe.
 Perhaps your dog has a slight heart murmur or a bit of coughing.
-Maybe he/she shows signs of exercise intolerance or breathing problems.
+Maybe they show signs of exercise intolerance or breathing problems.
 These are some basic signs that could indicate that your dog has a heart problem.

 Diagnosis of mitral valve disease in dogs

-The honest truth is that only your veterinarian is going to be able to definitively diagnose mitral valve disease or degenerative valve disease.
-How will he or she do it?
-First, your vet will likely use a stethoscope to listen to your dog’s heart and do a normal blood pressure check.
+The truth is that only your veterinarian can diagnose mitral valve disease or degenerative valve disease definitively.
+How will they do it?
+First, your vet will likely use a stethoscope to listen to your dog’s heart and do a regular blood pressure check.

-If so, then your vet might recommend that your dog receive a chest x-ray to determine for sure what is going on.
-Other methods of diagnosis include an:
+If so, your vet might recommend that your dog receive a chest x-ray to determine what is going on.
+Other methods of diagnosis include:

 - EKG,